-TERM is an economywide model of the Australian economy, similar in part to the MMRF
+4 TERM is an economywide model of the Australian economy, similar in part to the MMRF model used by Commonwealth Treasury.
+Details of the TERM model are available at

 TERM model simulations indicate that processors can pass around 80 per cent of the remaining cost increases back to farmers, and that farmers are able to pass around 30 per cent of these remaining costs forward to processors.
 This amount will clearly vary from region to region and product to product.
 We use this as a reasonable representation of the incidence of costs along the red meat chain.